Dairy products are controversial these days.

 In fact, about 75% of the world's population is unable to break down lactose as adults, a phenomenon called lactose intolerance (4).

-Lactose intolerance is rare in North America, Europe and Australia, but very common in Africa, Asia and South America.
+As you can see from the photo, lactose intolerance is rare in North America, Europe and Australia, but very common in Africa, Asia and South America.

 People who are lactose intolerant have digestive symptoms when they consume dairy products.
 This includes nausea, vomiting, diarrhea and related symptoms.